espocrm/documentation/docs/administration/upgrading-manually.md

 ## 0. Check system requirements of the new version.

-Whether your system suit for the new version.
+Whether your system suits for the new version.
 Sometimes we drop support of old PHP and MySQL versions.

 ## 1. Run rebuild.